kanmalar/eiq/Exercise-2/Dangers-of-Home-Internet-Snooping.md

 - Your bank account and credit card details
 - Your usernames and passwords

 Snooping could potentially occur when you allow your guests to connect to your home Wi-Fi network, or when you leave your Wi-Fi network open.
-Anyone who has access to your home Wi-Fi SSID can gain access to your network if it open and discoverable.
+Anyone who has access to your home Wi-Fi SSID can gain access to your network if it is open and discoverable.

 # How to Mitigate Wi-Fi Snooping Risks?